If you are going through a rough time, be sure to get your free ticket to watch “The Unsinkable Movie.” Click here to learn more.

-After sharing nearly 1,000 stories over the last 15 years, these are the 10 spiritual stories that have been read the most by our visitors recently.
+After sharing nearly 1,000 stories over the last 15 years, these are the 20 spiritual stories that have been read the most by our visitors.

 We hope you enjoy them as much as we do, and be sure to share them with friends and family – they'll thank you for them!

-After creating the Top 10 list, a new spiritual story has become our audience's #1 new favorite.
+After creating the original Top 10 list, five new ones have been added, including our audience's #1 new favorite.
 Here's how it starts…

 A man, a great man, a fighter for freedom was traveling in the mountains.
 He stayed in a caravanserai for the night.